jameslawler/raspberry-pi/README.md

-# Raspberry PI Headless Provisioning
+# Raspberry PI Read-Only Provisioning

 Configure a Raspberry Pi with the following features